Everyone is falling. And fighting. The object of the game is to hit the ground last.

 FALLING was nominated for an Origins award for best traditional card game of 1998, and was listed in the GAMES 100 for the same year.
 You can still buy the Goblin edition of FALLING from Paizo.com, and if you speak Polish (or feel like learning eight Polish words) you can also play Spadamy!, which is the same exact game but with cows.
 If you can find a copy.

-You can also buy a FALLING deck from DriveThruCards.
+You can buy a FALLING deck from DriveThruCards.
 They make high-quality print-on-demand playing cards at amazing prices.
 The FALLING deck is only $11.99 and is printed on durable casino-quality playing card stock, for hours of card-flinging action.
+(This deck is based on the original edition.)

 If you'd like to print your own free copy, the files below contain the original Brian Snoddy artwork for FALLING, and the rules from the original game, updated into the new free Cheapass format.
 There is even a page explaining different ways to put your deck together.